-The current services rota was adjusted to make it manageable during the vacancy, enabling the priest from the adjacent Iwerne Benefice to take a Holy Communion sometimes, however we are mainly reliant on retired priests officiating at other services of Holy Communion; each of our 7 Lay Worship Leaders is also taking at least one service a month.
+The current services rota has been adjusted to make it manageable during the vacancy, with the Vicar of Iwerne Valley Benefice usually kindly taking 11am Holy Communion services and retired priests officiating at other services of Holy Communion; each of our 7 Lay Worship Leaders is also taking at least one service a month.
 These services are organised by our administrator but it is entirely recognised that these interim service rota arrangements may not best meet the needs of all congregations and of course, the wishes of a new priest on arrival.
 The PCCs naturally anticipate change at that point.